Zero-Down-Time/kubezero/Quickstart.md

 Only adjustment required is the ingress routing config in istio-service.yaml.
 Adjust as needed before executing:
 `deploy.sh`

+### EFS CSI
+- add the EFS fs-ID from the worker cloudformation output into values.yaml and the efs-pv.yaml
+- `./deploy.sh`

 # Demo / own apps
 - Add your own application to ArgoCD via the cli